Who is the UUP Dental Carrier?

 Yes, but you will have to pay directly for the coverage.
-You need to come to the Personnel Office for further information on how to begin the COBRA health insurance process.
+You need to come to the Human Resources Office for further information on how to begin the COBRA health insurance process.

 If one of my children who was going to college decides to drop out for a semester, can I continue their health insurance?

 What do I need to know about taking time for pregnancy, childbirth, and/or childcare?

 Permanent employees who are disabled because of pregnancy or childbirth are eligible for the same disability benefits available to other employees who incur a temporary disability.
 Temporary employees are eligible for all benefits, except sick leave at half pay, until employment would otherwise terminate.
 Normally, sick leave and other disability benefits are available for use 4 weeks prior to the anticipated due date and 6 weeks following the actual delivery date.
 If your disability begins prior to this period or extends beyond it, you will need to provide specific medical documentation.